Wickham, Hampshire: Post-Norman Conquest

-After the Norman Conquest, King William granted the Manor of Wickham to Hugo de Port and the Village appeared in the Doomsday Book of 1086, as part of the Titchfield Hundred.
+After the Norman Conquest, King William granted the Manor of Wickham to Hugo de Port, and the village appeared in the Domesday Book of 1086, as part of the Titchfield Hundred.
 The present church of St Nicholas dates from 1126 and was run by the Canons of Titchfield.
 In 1269, King Henry III granted a charter to Roger de Scures, the Lord of The Manor at the time, for markets to be held on a Thursday.
 It is from this time that the layout of the village as we now know it began to emerge.
 Wickham also had a fair which attracted buyers and sellers from a wide area.
 Wickham fair (often referred to Wickham Horse Fair) is still held each year on 20 May.

 The Church of St Nicholas in Wickham was built in the early 12th century (although there has probably been a church on the site since the 7th century when the people of Hampshire were first converted to Christianity), however the church was largely rebuilt in the 19th century.

 Industrialisation and Victorian Wickham

 In the 18th century, there was a tanning industry in Wickham and in the 18th and 19th centuries a brewing industry.
 Both needed a supply of fresh water, which was readily available from the River Meon.
 In 1801, Wickham had a population of 901 and compared to most of the villages in Hampshire it was a large community.
 In 1820, Chesapeake Mill was built with timber taken from an American ship USS Chesapeake, which was captured in the War of 1812.
-Sir Richard Grindall who commanded HMS Prince at the battle of Trafalgar is buried in Wickham churchyard.
+Sir Richard Grindall who commanded HMS Prince at the Battle of Trafalgar is buried in Wickham churchyard.

 In 1903, a branch railway was built from Fareham through Wickham, to Droxford and Alton.
 It was closed to passengers in 1955 and the line converted to a footpath.
 The original station platforms can still be found.

-In 1978, Wickham was twinned with the French village of Villiers-Sur-Mer.
+In 1978, Wickham was twinned with the French village of Villers-sur-Mer.
 Wickham Vineyard opened in 1984.

 In 1990, an old brewery and village hall in Wickham were converted into flats called Riverside Mews.
-The brewery shut in 1910 and the buildings were given to Wickham Parish Council to use as a village hall.
+The brewery had shut in 1910 and the buildings were given to Wickham Parish Council to use as a village hall.

 Culture and events

 Wickham Festival

-Farmland north of Wickham serves as the venue for the award-winning Wickham Festival, which is an annual 4-day music event.
-The first Wickham Festival was held from 3–6 August 2006 in the Community Centre and environs.
+Farmland north of Wickham serves as the venue for the award-winning Wickham Festival, which is an annual four-day music event.
+The first Wickham Festival was held from 3 to 6 August 2006 in the Community Centre and environs.
 Artists performing included Daby Blade from Senegal, Spiers and Boden, Los Pacaminos, Richard Thompson, Shooglenifty, Sparks, Oysterband, Fiddlers' Bid, Osibisa, Flook, Steeleye Span and The Larry Love Showband.

 After briefly moving to Stokes Bay in 2008 and 2009, the festival returned to Wickham in 2010, where it has remained ever since.
 Wickham Festival has expanded over the years, and has featured performances from such artists as James Blunt, 10cc, Wilko Johnson, The Proclaimers, KT Tunstall, Hugh Cornwell and Lightning Seeds.